JoWonder: Video installation

 In 2007, their video installation Flatlanders, expressing a judgement of the scale of ambition of science at CERN, was featured in Guildford Cathedral in connection with a science debate organised by Surrey University called Is science the new religion? attended by Jim Al-Khalili and Dr Brian Cox.
 The subject was based around the nuclear experiment at the European Organization for Nuclear Research (CERN).

 One of their ongoing projects is 6 Days Goodbye Poems Of Ophelia, research funded by The Wellcome Trust and with a microbiology input by Dr Simon Park of Surrey University.
 Under The Microscope is an interpretation of Ophelia painted out of bacteria that incorporates messages to Ophelia from the public as part of the soundscape.

 Performances

-Their avant-garde performance art has included working within the experimental the Washroom Collective, which typically involves improvisation and audience interaction.
+Their avant-garde performance art has included working within the experimental Washroom Collective, which typically involves improvisation and audience interaction.